Generative Modeling via Kernelized Stochastic Interpolants: Theory

-The generated density $\rho_t^D$---the law of $X_t$ solving~\eqref{eq:sde:explicit}---depends on the diffusion coefficient $D_t$.
-The choice of $D_t$ matters precisely because the estimates are inexact: if $\hat b_t = b_t$ and $\hat s_t = s_t$, the law of $X_t$ would equal that of $I_t$ for any $D_t \ge 0$---this is the defining property of stochastic interpolants~\citep{albergo2023stochastic}.
-But when $\hat b_t \neq b_t$, different choices of $D_t$ yield different generated densities $\rho_t^D$, and the optimal choice can be found by minimizing the impact of the estimation error.
-By Girsanov's theorem, the KL divergence between the path measures of the exact and approximate processes is
+} The generated density $\rho_t^D$ depends on $D_t$.
+The choice of $D_t$ matters precisely because the estimates are inexact: if $\hat b_t = b_t$ and $\hat s_t = s_t$, the law of $X_t$ would equal that of $I_t$ for any $D_t \ge 0$~\citep{albergo2023stochastic}.
+By Girsanov's theorem, the KL divergence between the path measures of the exact and approximate processes is {

-where we used that the exact process has the same marginals as $I_t$.
-By the data processing inequality, this bounds the KL divergence between the generated and target distributions at the terminal time:
+} By the data processing inequality, this bounds the KL divergence between the generated and target distributions at the terminal time:

-where $\mu_1^\eps$ is the distribution of $\rho_1^\eps$ and $\mu$ is target distribution.
+where $\mu_1^D$ is the distribution of $X_1$ and $\mu$ is the target distribution.
 Minimizing the path KL over $D_t$ therefore controls the generation error.

 \begin{proposition}[Optimal diffusion coefficient {\citep{ma_sit_2024,chen2024probabilistic}}] The pointwise minimizer of the integrand in~\eqref{eq:path:kl} over $D_t > 0$ is

 \end{proposition}